kittucando/CSharpCodingTests/README.txt

+This Project is know all the c# concepts with practical examples which helps in preparing for the technical interview rounds. or to recollect all the concepts.

 Things going to be added along with the basic programs and OOPs concepts
 -------------------------------
 1. Defalt Datatypes and access modifiers